2024 Highlights

 We use these grants for the study of a wide range of neurological diseases including dementia, Alzheimer’s disease, epilepsy, Multiple Sclerosis, and Huntington’s disease, as well as research that examines novel ways to restore brain function and studies that target the effects of COVID-19 on the brain in those with mild or asymptomatic infection.

-A Phase 2/3 Randomized, Double-Blind, Placebo- Controlled Study to Evaluate the Efficacy and Safety of Oral Zavegepant in Migraine Prevention
+Phase 3, Randomized, Double-Blind, Placebo-Controlled Study with an Open-label Extension Period to Evaluate the Efficacy and Safety of Telitacicept

 Team News